mdoege/PyPaint/README.md

 Paint with the mouse.
 The mouse wheel selects a color (see colored square in top left corner).

+Press P to switch to the PICO-8 palette.

 Press Space to erase drawing.